miniboxing/miniboxing.github.io/index.md

 short_title: Welcome
 ---

-Miniboxing is a research project at [EPFL](http://lamp.epfl.ch) aimed at improving the performance of generic code in the [Scala programming language](http://scala-lang.org).
-The current implementation is a Scala compiler plugin, which can [speed up generics by up to 22x](benchmarks.html) when they are used for numeric types, such as integer or double.
+Miniboxing is a research project at [EPFL](http://lamp.epfl.ch) aimed at improving the performance of generic code running in different Java Virtual Machines.
+The current implementation is a [Scala compiler](scala-lang.org) plugin, which can [speed up generics by up to 22x](benchmarks.html) when they are used for numeric types, such as integer or double.

 You can learn more about miniboxing by reading the [introduction](intro.html), going through the [benchmarks](benchmarks.html) and digging into the [transformation details](transformation.html).